SimonNetje/milestone1-sg/README.md

-# Milestone 1 – Docker Web + MongoDB – Simon Gielen
+# Milestone 1 – Simon Gielen

 ## 📌 Overview
 This project sets up a **web stack** using Docker Compose that: